NashTech-Labs/get-api-resources/README.md

 #### Authenticating to the Kubernetes API server

-But what if you want to list all the automated ingress of a GKE or any other  Cluster, you must need to authenticate the configuration
+But what if you want to list the  api resources of a GKE or any other  Cluster, you must need to authenticate the configuration

 `configuration.api_key = {"authorization": "Bearer" + bearer_token}`